NorESMhub/noresm-exp/content/noresm2_mm_spin/noresm2_mm_spin2.md

 # User name lists

-## Parameterisation of ice-cloud fraction
+## gamma

+*Gamma* controls the skewness of Gaussian PDF for the subgrid vertical velocities (used in the Cloud Layers Unified By Binormals (CLUBB) scheme).
+A low gamma generally increases the amount of low clouds and hence gives a higher short-wave cloud forcing.

+## iceopt

+Iceopt is used for setting the parameterisation of ice-cloud fraction.
 The CESM2 default scheme for the parameterisation of the ice-cloud fraction is iceopt = 5, which includes a functional dependence of ice cloud fraction on the environmental relative humidity.
-In this simulation the iceopt = 4, where there is no such dependence.
-This was changed later in the spinup of NorESM2-MM.

 ## user_nl_cam
 ```